 Minerva seems to sense it too, as her tone is harsh in response.

-Minerva: Forgiveness you may have for the asking, but trust is not so easily restored.
+M: Forgiveness you may have for the asking, but trust is not so easily earned.

 What sacrifice will you bring our Queen as Earnest of your loyalty?